The Apostle (2012 film)

-The Apostle (O Apóstolo) is a 2012 Spanish stop-motion animated fantasy horror film written and directed by Fernando Cortizo (in his directorial debut).
+The Apostle (O Apóstolo) is a 2012 Spanish adult stop-motion animated fantasy horror film written and directed by Fernando Cortizo (in his directorial debut).
 Produced by Artefact Productions, it stars Carlos Blanco Vila, Paul Naschy, Jorge Sanz, Geraldine Chaplin and Luis Tosar.
 It was the last film starring Naschy, who died in November 2009.
-Released in Spanish cinemas on 31 October 2012 by Film Arante and Coven Distribution, the film was a box office bomb, grossing $59,810 against a budget of €5.2 million.
+Released in Spanish cinemas on 31 October 2012 by Film Arante and Coven Distribution, the critically acclaimed film received a limited theatrical release to qualify for Awards consideration.